-The Mama Baranka Tour is an inspiring, behind-the-scenes journey through the city, uncovering stories that are often left untold.
-As you walk through historical sites and modern landmarks, you’ll hear about migrant communities, bicultural experiences and resilient figures who shaped the city’s identity.
+The Mama Baranka Tour is an inspiring, behind-the-scenes journey through Amsterdam, uncovering stories often left out of mainstream narratives.
+As we move through historical sites and present-day landmarks, you’ll hear about Afro-Caribbean memory, migration, cultural resistance and the people who helped shape the soul of the city.

 The Mama Baranka Tour takes you on a journey of discovery, exploring overlooked communities, resilience and cultural identity in the city.

-We begin at the studio of Nelson Carrilho, the artist behind Mama Baranka.
-Get an exclusive look into his work and the meaning behind his art.
+We begin at the studio of Nelson Carrilho, sculptor and cultural guardian behind Mama Baranka.
+Get an intimate look into his artistic journey and the meaning behind his public artworks.

 The tour ends at Mama Baranka in Vondelpark, where we reflect on the journey, its impact, and the power of representation.

-Join us for an eye-opening experience that changes how you see the city.
+Join us for an eye-opening experience that reshapes how you see the city and whose stories it holds.

-This tour is not about tourist landmarks, it’s about the people and stories that shape the city but are rarely highlighted.
+This tour is not about tourist landmarks, it’s about the people, communities and stories that have shaped the city from the margins.

-With a maximum of 15 participants, this experience ensures meaningful engagement and deep connection.
+With a maximum of 15 participants, the experience stays intimate and reflective, allowing for meaningful engagement and open conversation.

 Tours are offered in Dutch or English, depending on the group.
 You’ll be informed of the language beforehand.